PBCAR/PurchaseTasks/README.md

 iii) "price.level.variables.csv" - This provides the descriptive statistics of the price-level variables (the initial items of the purchase task both winsorized and non-winsorized)

-iv) "Appendix A.csv" - This provides a table of all the outlying values that were changed by ID (through winsorizing)
+iv) "Appendix.csv" - This provides a table of all the outlying values that were changed by ID (through winsorizing)

 # Purchase Task Report